Ponali/yoink-package-maker/README.md

 ## Built-in APIs
 These are the built-in APIs given by Yoink that can be used to make your app more easily cross-version with V2 and V3.

+**WARNING**: Those APIs do not come with yoink-package-maker, but [Yoink itself](https://github.com/Ponali/w93-yoink).
+Those APIs can change at any moment.

 ### JSZip
 JSZip is included in Yoink, and can be used without needing an external package to handle the job.
 The current way to include JSZip is to get it from `library.JSZip`.